EnthusiasticMouse/TrackmyBand/README.md

 # TrackMyBand
 Still a work in progress!
 Source code and demo will release soon!
 ## Description:
-A website and mobile app for large band/orchestra leaders to track attendance for rehearsals and concerts.
+A web app for large band/orchestra leaders to track attendance for rehearsals and concerts.
 ## Used:
-React Native + ExpressJS + MySQL
+React JS + ExpressJS + MySQL

 Designed the solution using use cases of different ensemble leaders and band members.
 Built a secure authentication system using MySQL, SHA-256 and JSON Web Tokens.